 The inquiry was announced by the then Home Secretary Theresa May to "expose those failures and learn the lessons" from the past.

 How does the inquiry work?

 When it was announced, the inquiry was expected to take about five years to complete.
-When finished, it will publish a report of recommendations.
+When finished, it will publish a final report of recommendations.

 The inquiry will not seek to determine civil or criminal liability of individuals or organisations but may reach "findings of fact" in relation to this.